Colonial-Dev/fishtank/DEFINITIONS.md

 Metadata can be placed anywhere in the file.
 When Box evaluates a definition, each line of metadata is extracted and concatenated into a single TOML document; any intervening lines are ignored.

 Currently, only two keys are recognized:
-- `containerfile` (`boolean`) - determines if a definition should be interpreted as an OCI Containerfile.
-Defaults to `false.`
 - `depends_on` (`[string]`) - a list of definition names that this definition depends on.
 Defaults to empty.

-# Shell-Based Definitions

-These are the recommended way to write definitions for Box.

 ## Commands